vistasunil/CT_DevOps_WS_Module6/Kubernetes-Runbook.md

 sudo systemctl restart containerd
 ```

-### Step 2: Run the following commands for installing kubeadm and other components as root:
+ii.
+Run the following commands for installing kubeadm and other components as root:

 ```
 apt-get update && apt-get install -y apt-transport-https curl